A Master Class in Convenience: Faster Payments for Higher Education

 The types of payments that will contribute the most to the shift will be debit card, ACH and check.

 The switch to real-time payments is now a matter of when, not if, thus making it imperative that institutions select partners now who can support real-time payments.
 Getting it wrong could result in having to redo your campus payment systems within two years.

-See how institutions are preparing in our webinar - Thursday, March 15 at 2:00pm ET: Faster Payments Coming to the U.S – Are You Ready?
+See how institutions are preparing in our on-demand webinar - Faster Payments Coming to the U.S – Are You Ready?

 Related Blog Posts

 Slam the Brakes on Gas Pump Fraud and Rental Car Scams This Memorial Day Weekend

 The process of secretly reading data off credit and debit cards (aka skimming) could be netting criminals as much as $3 billion a year in the US, according to Bankinfosecurity.com.